Martyn Williams

+Martyn Elwyn Williams, MBE (born 1 September 1975) is a Welsh former professional rugby union player who played as a flanker.
+He earned 100 caps for the Wales national team, the most by a forward until he was surpassed by Gethin Jenkins in November 2013.
+He remains Wales's most-capped back-row forward.
+He also played for the British & Irish Lions, touring Australia in 2001, New Zealand in 2005 and South Africa in 2009.
+Overall, he played 17 times for the Lions across the 3 tours scoring 2 tries which included 4 test matches (NZ and SA*3).

 Club career

 Williams played club rugby for Pontypridd, with whom he won the 1996–97 Welsh league, then moved to Cardiff RFC in 1999.
-He captained Cardiff from 2002 until 2005, when Rhys Williams took over the role.
+He was named captain in 2002, and retained the role when the Cardiff Blues regional team was established in 2003.
+Rhys Williams took over the role in 2005.

 In the Heineken Cup semi-final match against Leicester Tigers on 3 May 2009, Williams missed a crucial kick in the penalty shootout after the game had finished level after extra time, allowing Jordan Crane to step up and score the winning kick.
 It was the first time that a professional rugby union match had been decided by a shootout.

 In March 2012, Williams announced that he would retire at the end of the 2011–12 season.

 International career

 Wales

 After gaining international caps at every junior level he won his first Wales A cap in 1996 and then made the senior side against the Barbarians the same year.
 His first appearance in the Five Nations Championship was against England in 1998.
 He captained Wales for the first time against Scotland at Murrayfield in 2003.

 He won his 50th Welsh cap against England in the first match of the 2005 Six Nations Championship and played a prominent part in Wales' Grand Slam that year, notably scoring two tries early in the second half against France in Paris when Wales had appeared to be heading for defeat.
 He was named RBS Six Nations player of the Championship (2005).

 Williams announced his retirement from international rugby on 1 October 2007, following Wales' early exit from the 2007 Rugby World Cup only to make a surprise decision to return to international action when he was recalled by new Wales head coach Warren Gatland in January 2008.
 He was a key member of Wales Grand Slam winning side of 2008, and was considered by many to be one of the best players in the tournament.

 Williams currently holds the Welsh record for most appearances in the Five and Six Nations championships, surpassing Gareth Edwards' record of 45 appearances in the third round of the 2009 Six Nations.
 He attained his 100th cap against the Barbarians on 2 June 2012.